Convicted cop killer fails to reduce 'crushing' sentence

 Epiha, who had two guns in his car, was driving towards Ranui when he crashed and injured a member of the public.

-He then took a semi-automatic rifle from his vehicle and fired 14 shots at the two constables, killing Hunt and injuring Goldfinch, who had been approaching to help the injured bystander.
+He then took a semi-automatic rifle from his vehicle and fired 14 shots at the two constables, who had been approaching to help the injured bystander.

+Goldfinch was shot four times before taking cover under a nearby deck.
+Hunt was also shot four times but tragically died at the scene.

 Epiha admitted killing Hunt but denied it was intentional.
 He was, however, sentenced on the basis the murder was deliberate.
 He pleaded guilty to dangerous driving causing injury and was later found guilty at trial for attempting to murder Goldfinch.